hugojosefson/ubuntu-install-scripts/README.md

-# Ubuntu install scripts
+# Fedora install scripts

-_Install scripts for various things I like to install on a fresh Ubuntu._
+_Install scripts for various things I like to install on a fresh Fedora._

 They save some keystrokes :) Use the `./all-*` scripts to save even more!

-Scripts have been tested with Ubuntu GNOME 17.04 Desktop 64 bit.
+Scripts have been tested with Fedora 28.

 Happy (re-)installing!